pressplay-music/audiograph/README.md

 - [ ] allow more complex wiring
 - [ ] Write comparison to DASP graph
 - [x] Write example using CPAL and custom processor nodes
-- [ ] Write example that makes use of different channel layouts per edge
+- [x] Write example that makes use of different channel layouts per edge
 - [ ] deal with channel layout connections and buffer max channel mismatch
-- [ ] Processing context with less than iniitialized frames?
+- [ ] Processing context with less than initialized frames?
 - [ ] Review realtime safety
 - [ ] Add license
 - [ ] cleanup commit history if necessary